History of ESSIAC®

 ESSIAC® is an herbal formula that has been in use since 1922.
 The formula was given to nurse Rene Caisse from a Canadian Ojibwa Indian.
-She used it to help people with serious illnesses.
 Born in Bracebridge, Ontario, Nurse Caisse prepared her original herbal formula into a drink named Essiac, which is Nurse Caisse's name spelled backwards.
-Despite having no scientific evidence, she claimed it helped her patients.

-From 1922 to 1978, Nurse Caisse helped thousands of people with her Essiac herbal supplement at her clinic in Bracebridge, Ontario, Canada.
+From 1922 to 1978, Nurse Caisse gave her Essiac herbal supplement to thousands of people at her clinic in Bracebridge, Ontario, Canada.
 Although she refused payments for her services, she accepted donations to help support her clinic.
-Nurse Caisse dedicated her life to using the Essiac formula and helping the suffering.
+Nurse Caisse dedicated her life to using the Essiac formula.

 In 1977, Nurse Caisse signed over all her rights to the original Essiac formula to Resperin Corporation Limited.
 Dr. Charles Brusch of Cambridge, Massachusetts, witnessed the signing of the agreement between Rene Caisse and Resperin attesting that her original herbal formula was never revealed to anyone other than to Resperin.
 To view the agreement, click here.